 Lost & Found

 Contact Lost & Found at 321.409.2045 or LostandFound@MLBair.com for items lost at the airport.
 For items left on the plane, contact the airline directly.

 All baggage from incoming flights can be picked up at the airport’s Baggage Claim on the main level, across the atrium from the passenger security screening area.
 Baggage Claim is just steps from ground-transportation services, including car rental agencies, shuttles, taxi and limousine service and buses.
 For lost baggage, contact your airline directly.

 Food & Beverage

-Melbourne International has its own on-site police department staffed by Florida-certified law enforcement officers.
-Led by Chief Michael Brewer, the airport police department works closely with the U.S. Transportation Security Administration to ensure public safety.
+Orlando Melbourne International Airport has its own on-site police department staffed by Florida-certified law enforcement officers.
+Led by Chief Purden, the airport police department works closely with the U.S. Transportation Security Administration to ensure public safety.

 Arts at the Airport

 Works by local artists are showcased throughout Orlando Melbourne International Airport.
 Through the Brevard Cultural Alliance, the airport frequently hosts exhibitions ranging from contemporary sculptures to traditional paintings.
 Past exhibits include the NASA Art Collection, Ten Women in Art and a large sculpture installation.
 For a schedule of upcoming Arts in Public Places exhibits, visit www.artsbrevard.org.

 Did you know that more than 250 German POWs were housed at NAS Melbourne during the war?
 Fascinating exhibits recount the history of Orlando Melbourne International Airport, including its incarnation as Naval Air Station Melbourne during World War II.
 The 1,000-square-foot museum features local achievements and inventions in aerospace, including a restored Link Flight Trainer used to train more than 500,000 pilots during World War II, and a drag-chute door and actual heat-resistant tiles from NASA’s Space Shuttle program.